Table of Contents

-Imagine the scene: You walk into a bright, quiet room, three years olds pour water from tiny pitchers, four year olds sort colorful beads by size, and five year olds quietly read simple words they have made themselves.
+Imagine the scene: You walk into a bright, quiet room, three years olds pour water from tiny pitchers, four year olds sort colourful beads by size, and five year olds quietly read simple words they have made themselves.
 No one shouts directions.
 No bells ring to switch activities.
 Children decide what draws them in, and they keep it going longer than you’d think.
 That quiet, focused scene is the heart of Montessori instruction, and it draws so many to become preschool teachers in these schools.

 But getting the job means that it will be interviewed to answer more than a standard teaching question.
 Schools want to know how you get the Montessori way, not just the ideas, but the reasons.
 They look for somebody to make that special atmosphere every day.
 This guide lists the top 20 Montessori interview questions for preschool teachers.
 It is complete with clear explanations, realistic examples and tips for walking in ready and confident.
 Continue to read the letter straight through and you will be ready to explain why you are in a Montessori classroom.
 You can turn an interview good into the moment a school says, “This is the person we need.”